 - ‘products’ with the value “[Journeys,Email, Universal%20Ads]”

 These parameters can be used to instruct the web server how to process the request, such as customizing the page based on the ‘name’ field or filtering products based on the ‘products’ list.

 - API requests: Mobile apps communicate with APIs, and developers can use API query parameters to filter, sort, or customize the data received by the app.

 - Deep linking: Query parameters can be used in deep linking to pass information to an app to open a specific in-app screen.

 - Search: For mobile apps that have search functionality, query parameters can be used to pass search queries to the app’s server or API.

 - Tracking and attribution: Many mobile apps use query parameters to track user interactions and measure campaign effectiveness.

-It’s important to note that query parameters can play a role in attribution, although it’s also important to make sure that your attribution strategy is really cross-platform, and that it’s really doing everything for you that it can be.
-Click here to learn more about people-based, cross-platform attribution.
+Although it’s important to note that query parameters can play a role in attribution, it’s also important to make sure that your attribution strategy is truly cross-platform, and that it’s doing everything for you that it can.
+Learn more about cross-platform attribution.